 Milberg London LLP, a limited liability partnership registered in England and Wales under number OC430853.
-Our registered office is at 1st Floor, Holborn Gate, 330 High Holborn, Holborn, London WC1V 7QT.
+Our registered office is at 7th Floor, 75 Farringdon Road, London EC1M 3JY.
 Milberg London LLP is registered with the Information Commissioner’s Office under registration number ZA777525.
 Milberg London LLP is authorised and regulated by The Solicitors Regulation Authority.

 References in this Statement to the “Firm”, “we”, or “us” are references to Milberg London LLP.

 We are not required to appoint a formal Data Protection Officer under data protection laws.
 However, our Privacy Manager is Edward Cardington who can be contacted at email@example.com

 Data protection principles

 We adhere to the following principles when processing your personal data: